CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Description

 Descriptions (`description`) provide a human-readable explanation of a schema, its purpose, or its contents.
 Typically at least a phrase, and possibly several sentences or paragraphs.
+Descriptions must be valid Unicode strings.

 #### Enums